-Tom has been a member of several National Research Council committees: including the Committee on Computer Security in the Department of Energy, the Committee to Review DoD C4I Plans and Programs, and the Committee on Offensive Information Warfare.
+Dr. Berson is a Member of the US National Academy of Engineering.
+His citation reads, “For contributions to cybersecurity in the commercial and intelligence communities.”
+His National Research Council committee memberships include the Committee on Computer Security in the Department of Energy, the Committee to Review DoD C4I Plans and Programs, and the Committee on Offensive Information Warfare.

-Tom earned a B.S. in physics from the State University of New York in 1967 and a Ph.D. in computer science from the University of London in 1977.
+Dr. Berson earned a B.S. in physics from the State University of New York and a Ph.D. in computer science from the University of London.
 He was a Visiting Fellow in Mathematics in the University of Cambridge, and is a life member of Clare Hall, Cambridge.